RATING: 4 Key RESULT: Win REMAINING: 15:00

 It was a long walk back to Earth that day.

-Maze Room’s Lunar Station actually has the pieces in place to be a great game and a real competitor in the LA market.
+Maze Room’s Lunar Mission actually has the pieces in place to be a great game and a real competitor in the LA market.
 Unfortunately, as we experienced in several Maze Rooms games, reliability of tech-driven puzzles and effects – or lack there of when it comes to that reliability can really hinder the over all experience.

 We’re frankly not sure if Maze Rooms is technologically biting off more than they can chew, or if we just had a whole lot of bad luck across several different venues.

-Obviously, we cannot speak on how reliable Lunar Station is in the big picture.
+Obviously, we cannot speak on how reliable Lunar Mission is in the big picture.
 We of course only played it once.
 If this game does typically run as designed, with all puzzles online and all effects functioning, it would be really neat, and definitely something worth recommending.

 I had fun imagining how the finale show moment would pan out – but sadly will never get to experience it first hand.
 It looked like the kind of thing that could have made for one of the more memorable game endings we’d ever seen – but sadly instead our ending was walking straight through it after the employee apologized for not knowing how to fix it.
 And he really did try to.

 We’ve hesitantly elected to rank Maze Rooms with the 4 Keys it would have received had it functioned as intended.
-The truth is our personal experience was 3 Keys at best because of all the setbacks, but it’s our sincerest hope that our game was the anomaly, because a 100% Lunar Station would be something pretty cool to experience!
+The truth is our personal experience was 3 Keys at best because of all the setbacks, but it’s our sincerest hope that our game was the anomaly, because a 100% Lunar Mission would be something pretty cool to experience!

 Venue: Maze Rooms